ZPdesu/Barbershop/README.md

 ## Updates
 `2021/12/27` Add dilation and erosion parameters to smooth the boundary.

-#### `2021/12/24` Important Update: Add improved semantic mask inpainting module.
-Please git pull the newest version.
+#### `2021/12/24` Important Update: Add semantic mask inpainting module to solve the occlusion problem.
+Please git pull the latest version.

 `2021/12/18` Add a rough version of the project.